 Every Coach has their own style and differently from a therapist, a coach hold the clients’ attention on their current life and guides them towards their goals.
 So now that you already know what’s the coach’s role, take a deep breathe and ask yourself:

-- If you were free, what would you change in your life right now?
+- If you could, what changes would you make in your life right now?

 Talent Life Coaching